pim-huisman/original-case/readme.md

 Travel API Client
 =================

+Fork or otherwise clone this repo into your own personal **private** GitHub repository, and please make sure to add read access for the following GitHub users:
+- Pim-Huisman
+- bv1p

-Fork this repo to your own personal repository, and please make sure it's **public**.
-Please send us the link to your repository when you are done with the assignment below.
+Please reply to the assessment invitation that you got from us with the link to your repository when you are done with the assignment below.
 The mock backend to communicate with can be found [here on GitHub](https://github.com/Pim-Huisman/simple-travel-api-mock).